About Katie

 -Mary Oliver, Wild Geese

-it has become increasingly clear to me how much emotional suffering is not individual or pathological, but relational, intergenerational, and profoundly reasonable given the world we are living in.
-Many of the people I work with arrive carrying anxiety, exhaustion, or a quiet sense of disorientation—signals that something within them has been working very hard for a very long time, but is no longer working well for them.
+The more I hold space for others in their most trying moments, the more clear it has become to me that so much of our emotional suffering is not individual or pathological, but relational, intergenerational, and profoundly reasonable given the world we are living in.
+The anxiety, exhaustion, or quiet sense of disorientation that many of us carry — signals that something within us has been working very hard for a very long time, but is no longer working or serving us well.

-Through my own lived experience, clinical work, and ongoing training, I’ve come to understand how the body holds what has not yet had the conditions to be felt, metabolized, or mourned.
-Losses of things we have already lost, and losses shaped by the fear of what we may still lose—both real, imagined, and ambiguous.
+Through my own experience, clinical work, and ongoing training, I’ve come to understand how the body holds what has not yet had the conditions to be felt, metabolized, or mourned.
+Losses of things we have already lost, and losses shaped by the fear of what we may still lose.
 Stress that never fully resolves.
 Identities shaped by responsibility, creativity, caretaking, or performance, where worth becomes entangled with output or endurance.

 These patterns are not failures of resilience.
 They are adaptations to systems, relationships, and conditions that often ask too much while offering too little space to process what has been lost.